How to Grow A Pumpkin Patch

 10 Pack Thickened 72 Cells Seedling Trays- BPA Free Plastic Gardening

-Apipi 10 Pack Seed Starter Tray - (720 Cells Total Tray) Thickened Reusable Seed Growing Starting Tray, BPA Free Plastic Gardening Germination Trays with Drain Holes for Plant Seeds Propagation
+Apipi 10 Pcs 72 Cell Seed Starter Tray - Reusable Seed Growing Starting Tray Fits 1020 Trays, Thick Gardening Germination Trays with Drain Holes for Plant Seeds Propagation, 720 Cells Total

 • [High Growth Efficiency Design] Our seed starter tray provides independent growth space for each plant, which can help each plant obtain water and other nutrients better, preventing roots from entanglement.
 Besides, the tilting design of the cell wall together with the drain hole at the bottom is beneficial for draining, preventing root damage caused by over-watering.AP8